The kind of valuable self-promotion you simply can’t buy…

 Do ask for guidelines and do ask for a by-line and a link to your email for more information.

-Do you have to write the articles yourself?
+Do you have to write these valuable self promotion articles yourself?

 No. You can use a ghost writer, but do so carefully.
 Make sure that you know all the facts being reported in the article – and that they are accurate.
 You would NOT want to be unable to discuss a topic that “you” wrote about.
 If you state an opinion about how a certain development might affect real estate values, make sure it’s your opinion.